This page was last updated in 2022.

 Accredited CRNA Programs are reviewed regularly.

 Mount Marty School of Anesthesia was last reviewed 10/2014.
-It was given the maximum of 10 years accreditation and will be reviewed again 10/2024.
-This shows that the program is in full compliance with the COA’s accreditation standards.
+It was given the maximum of 10 years accreditation standards.

-100% of graduates have found employment within 6 months of graduation for the Class of 2015.
+Employment: 99% of graduates have found employment within 6 months of graduation for the Class of 2019.

-South Dakota CRNA salaries are slightly higher than the national average and range from $160k-180k.
+South Dakota CRNA salaries are slightly higher than the national average with an annual mean wage of $190,880.

 Frequently Asked Questions